gabrielaraujoc96/region-metric/README.md

 Metabase supports only MBQL to do queries with MongoDB.
 If you need some help doing queries, please, take a look at this documentation: https://docs.mongodb.com/manual/reference/operator/query/

 Anyway, Metabase give us a way to do multiple queries via Summarize and Filter.
-To try this much more simple way, access the Alert DB in "OUR DATA" and then access "Messages".
+To try this much more simple way, access the Alert DB in "OUR DATA" and then access "Alerts"/"Alerts Confirmations".
 Now you can use all your imagination doing multiple queries and have fun!